Welcome to San Diego Superior Court’s Self-Help Center

 - find and fill out the forms you need

 - see what steps are involved as your case goes through court

-- find information about other helpful resources, both on-line and in-person
+- find information about other helpful resources

 - The information on the Self Help Center website, or provided to you in person by a Self-Help Center lawyer or staff person, is not legal advice.